electron/electron/docs/api/web-contents.md

 **Note:** This will be emitted for `BrowserViews` but will _not_ be respected - this is because we have chosen not to tie the `BrowserView` lifecycle to its owning BrowserWindow should one exist per the [specification](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event).

-#### Event: 'crashed' _Deprecated_

-Returns:

-* `event` Event
-* `killed` boolean

-Emitted when the renderer process crashes or is killed.

-**Deprecated:** This event is superceded by the `render-process-gone` event which contains more information about why the render process disappeared.
-It isn't always because it crashed.
-The `killed` boolean can be replaced by checking `reason === 'killed'` when you switch to that event.

 #### Event: 'render-process-gone'

 Returns: